CTCMS-UQ/dofulator/doc/usage.md

 ```
 Note, the atom list passed in to the `MDADofulator` class when it was constructed *MUST*
 contain all atoms which may possibly be selected by any of the selections.

+Care should be taken when using selections which may sometimes be empty (e.g. very small spatial bins).
+Division by the zero DoF in those selections will result in `nan` or `inf` temperatures,
+the handling of which should be carefully considered.

 For some constraint topologies, the total DoF of a given atom does not vary greatly
 as the molecule moves, and hence it can be useful for performance reasons to pre-calculate